ying-teaching/rn/docs/ch02/jsx.md

 Using JSX, you can write XML markup inside Javascript, providing you with a superpower to write logic and markup of a component inside a single JSX file.

-## Compile JSX

-Because RN uses `React` to compile JSX, you need to import it first as: `import React from 'react'` in your JSX file even you don't use it directly in your code.
-This is not required after React 17.0 but many documents don't mention this.

 ## Views and Components

 From [React Native Document](https://reactnative.dev/docs/intro-react-native-components):